 HIST 320.
 King Arthur.
 1 Unit.

 An analysis of the archaeological and historical evidence for the creation of the Arthurian cycle, from its Celtic and Roman roots through the Plantagenet dynasty.
 The course will also consider the medieval treatment and development of the Arthurian theme, and its resurgence in Tudor, Victorian, and twentieth century art, literature, politics, and social commentary.
 The format will encompass intensive reading and discussion, and an extended research paper.
-Writing-intensive course.
+Writing enhanced course.

 HIST 322H.
 English Historical Landscape.
 1 Unit.